-Financial accounting prepares the organization's financial statements (income statement "profit/loss statement," statement of owner's equity, balance sheet, and statement of cash flows) that summarize a company's past performance and evaluate its current financial condition.
+Financial accounting prepares the organization's financial statements (income statement "profit/ loss statement," statement of owner's equity, balance sheet, and statement of cash flows) that summarize a company's past performance and evaluate its current financial condition.
 If a company is traded publicly on a stock market such as the TSX (Toronto Stock Exchange), these financial statements must be made public, unlike the internal reports produced by management accountants.

-In preparing financial statements, Canadian financial accountants adhere to a uniform set of rules called international financial reporting standards (IFRS), the basic principles for financial reporting issued by an independent agency called the Financial Accounting Standards Board (FASB).
+In preparing financial statements, Canadian financial accountants adhere to a uniform set of rules called international financial reporting standards (IFRS), the basic principles for financial reporting issued by an independent called the Financial Accounting agency Standards Board (FASB).
 Users want to be sure that financial statements have been prepared according to IFRS because they want to be sure that the information reported in them is accurate.
-They also know that when financial statements have been prepared from one company to another.
+They also know that when financial statements have been prepared by the same rules, they can be compared from one company to another.